-Trevor Noah calls out claim that racism didn’t motivate Atlanta shootings: ‘Your murders speak louder than your words’
+Trevor Noah slams claim that racism didn’t motivate Atlanta shootings: ‘Your murders speak louder than your words’

 Noah also took police to task for how they have portrayed Long, taking particular aim at Cherokee County sheriff’s office Capt.
 Jay Baker who said that the suspect had “a really bad day” and was “at the end of his rope.”
 A non-White suspect, Noah suggested, would never get such a sympathetic read from a police official.

 “You see the police officer come out and almost try to humanize the shooter more than the people who got shot,” Noah said.
 “It’s always interesting who the police try to find the humanity in.
-I can guarantee you if a Black or a Brown person went on a mass killing spree in a White neighborhood, not a ... police officer would go on TV to say, ‘Well he was kind of at the end of his rope.’”
+I can guarantee you if a Black or a Brown person went on a mass killing spree in a White neighborhood, not a ... police officer would go on TV to say, ‘Well, he was kind of at the end of his rope.’”

 Colbert, on “The Late Show,” sounded a similar theme in a somber monologue to open Wednesday’s show.